Decriminalised parking enforcement: Background

 Appeals against council decisions on PCNs can be made to the London Tribunals (formerly the Parking and Traffic Appeals Service, PATAS) in London, the Traffic Penalty Tribunal (TPT) in England and Wales, the Scottish Parking Appeals Service in Scotland and the Northern Ireland Traffic Penalty Tribunal in Northern Ireland.
 These bodies are tribunals established under DPE; appeals against their decisions can generally be made only on points of law, through judicial review.
 They are independent of the councils, although funded by them in England and Wales through a fee of 60p per PCN issued.
 In Northern Ireland the Tribunal is operated by the Northern Ireland Court Service and all PCNs are issued by the Department for Regional Development as opposed to local councils.

+Challenging a penalty charge notice

+In England, a motorist who receives a penalty charge notice may make an informal challenge to the issuing authority, usually within the 14-day period in which the penalty is payable at a 50% discount; the Secretary of State's statutory guidance recommends that an authority rejecting a challenge made in that window should consider re-offering the discount for a further 14 days.
+If the vehicle's registered keeper is subsequently served with a notice to owner, formal representations may be made on the statutory grounds set out in regulation 5(4) of the Civil Enforcement of Road Traffic Contraventions (Representations and Appeals) (England) Regulations 2022.
+The authority then has 56 days, beginning with the date it receives the representations, in which to serve a decision notice; if it fails to do so it is deemed to have accepted the representations and must cancel the notice and refund any payment.
+Rejected representations may be appealed to an adjudicator within 28 days.
+Because the proceedings are civil rather than criminal, it is for the authority to establish on the balance of probabilities that the contravention occurred, including that the signs, markings and underlying traffic order were valid for the exact place and time.

+Where a penalty remains unpaid and no appeal is outstanding, the authority may serve a charge certificate increasing the penalty by 50%, and may then register the debt with the Traffic Enforcement Centre at the County Court Business Centre in Northampton, after which it is enforceable as though it were an order of the county court.